 Soak up the sights, sounds and flavours at the local markets.
 Held every Wednesday and Saturday in Nelson, and Sundays in Motueka, they’re a favourite with locals and visitors alike.
 You’ll find everything from handmade ceramics and goat milk soap to chutneys, manuka honey and the world-famous Pic’s Peanut Butter.
 It’s the perfect way to meet the makers, grab a bite and get a real feel for our region’s creative spirit.

-From sun-soaked vineyards to tucked-away cocktail bars, Nelson Tasman serves up local flavour at every turn.
-Think alfresco dining, waterfront views, farmers markets and hidden laneway cafés.
+From sun-soaked vineyards to tucked-away cocktail bars, our region serves up local flavour at every turn.
+Alfresco dining, waterfront views, and hidden laneway cafés.
 You’ll find menus full of seasonal produce, artisan goods and craft brews from the city to the bay.
 Head to weekend markets, follow a wine or beer trail, or hit spots like Māpua Wharf, Wakefield Quay and Upper Trafalgar for a bite worth remembering.

 Read moreGolden Bay is packed with some of the most breathtaking spots in Nelson Tasman, and the drive over Tākaka Hill is well worth it.
 Wander across farmland to wild Wharariki Beach, take a guided trip along Farewell Spit or visit the crystal-clear waters of Te Waikoropupū Springs.
 From Wainui Bay to Collingwood, you’ll find plenty of places to eat, stay and explore.
 And if you’ve got time, don’t miss the colourful village of Tākaka with its galleries, shops, markets and local studios.

-There’s a real love for the arts in our region, and you’ll feel it as soon as you start exploring.
+There’s a real love for the arts in our region.
 Wander past bold street art and heritage buildings in the city, then step into one of the many modern art galleries tucked down laneways or overlooking the water.
 Take a stroll along South Street, the oldest fully preserved street in the country, or spend the afternoon at Founders Heritage Park, where historic buildings, artisan businesses, vintage trains and a windmill or two set the scene.
+For a darker chapter, step into the story of the infamous Maungatapu Murders with an immersive walking tour along Bridge Street, following the trail of four outlaws and one of New Zealand’s most notorious true crime stories.